-No student may register more than twice for the same course.
+No student may register more than three times for the same course.
 Registering more than twice for the same course (including courses previously attempted at other institutions in the University System of Maryland) is generally forbidden.
-It may be allowed only under special circumstances, with prior approval of an advisor.
+It may be allowed only under special circumstances, with prior approval of an Academic Advisor.

-GRADE POINT AVERAGE
+CALCULATION OF GRADE POINT AVERAGE (GPA)